US PGA 2023: What time it starts, how to watch and latest odds

 Justin Thomas prevailed at the last PGA Championship at Southern Hills Country Club in Olkahoma in dramatic style, when he overcame a seven-stroke deficit on the final day before defeating Will Zalatoris in a play-off.

-This year's tournament will take place at the Oak Hill Country Club,a much loved venue for Rory McIlroy who will be looking to challenge for a fifth elusive major title and his second PGA Championship title.
+This year's tournament will take place at the Oak Hill Country Club, a much loved venue for Rory McIlroy who will be looking to challenge for a fifth elusive major title and his third PGA Championship title.

 The Northern Irishman will be looking to bounce back after missing the cut at Augusta National and a disappointing performance at the Wells Fargo Championship.